 Thanks to her credit line, Poole could pay for the wedding she wanted.
 Over the years, she’s tapped into the line to pay off high-interest credit cards, cover unexpected car repairs and pay larger-than-expected tax bills.

-“It just offers me a little extra flexibility,” says the life coach and freelance book editor from Durham, N.C.
-"It’s a great option if you have good credit.”
+“It just offers me a little extra flexibility,” says the life coach and freelance book editor from Durham, North Carolina.
+“It’s a great option if you have good credit.”

 - Quick access to funds.

 - Alternative to a home equity line of credit, or HELOC.

 A personal line of credit can be a great resource when it’s used wisely, says Susan Tiffany, who retired in May from the Credit Union National Association in Madison, Wisconsin, where she served as director of consumer periodicals.